survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ### Resolution Process

 An entry itself is a module.
 When webpack encounters one, webpack tries to match the entry against the file system using the entry's `resolve` configuration.
 You can tell webpack to perform the lookup against specific directories in addition to *node_modules*.
 It's also possible to adjust the way webpack matches against file extensions, and you can define specific aliases for directories.
-The *Package Consuming Techniques* chapter covers these ideas in greater detail.
+The *Consuming Packages* chapter covers these ideas in greater detail.

 If the resolution pass failed, webpack raises a runtime error.
 If webpack managed to resolve a file correctly, webpack performs processing over the matched file based on the loader definition.
 Each loader applies a specific transformation against the module contents.